edkiernan/PDF.ai-CSCI3308/All Project Code/extras/algorithms.md

 ### Required arrays to store message history

 > on further thought, we probably need a database instead because we can't have an array for each user.
 So even if it is not specific to the PDF, it can just be the user's chat history.
+>> Alternatively, we could just have the client side store everything

 ```javascript
 let messages = [